How to pack liquids for moving

 - lighter fluid

-Since you cannot store these items in pods Columbus Ohio has, you might consider transporting them yourself in your own car.
+Since you cannot store these items in storage Columbus Ohio has, you might consider transporting them yourself in your own car.
 This can be an option if your relocation is local.
 However, if you plan on having a longer trip, it would be best to get rid of them prior to the move in a safe manner.
 Yes, it may mean a loss of a few dollars, but it beats causing a disaster.

 Learning how to pack liquids for moving